What is Multimodality?

-\paragraph{Language} Finally, our definition captures two key traits of the multimodal nature of language: (i) coming in many forms (speech, handwriting, signed language, ASCII-code), language constantly switches representations and media.
-In cases where (ii) after pre-processing different language representations cannot be converted one to the other without losing task-relevant information (e.g., intonation, hesitation, modulation), they become multiple modalities, like speech--text, or handwriting--text, etc.
+Finally, our definition captures two key traits of the multimodal nature of language: (i) coming in many forms (speech, handwriting, signed language, ASCII-code), language constantly switches representations and media.
+In cases where (ii) after pre-processing different language representations cannot be converted one to the other without losing task-relevant information (e.g., intonation, hesitation, modulation in speech), they become multiple modalities, like speech--text, or handwriting--text, etc.

-For example, using our definition, languages like English and Japanese are considered to be unimodal, if after pre-processing both are represented in Unicode.
-If not, handling them becomes a multimodal task.
+With our definition, languages like English and Japanese are considered to be unimodal if after pre-processing both are represented in Unicode.
+If not, handling them both becomes a multimodal task.
 This behavior relates the essence of multimodal ML and multilingual NLP, in terms of their complementarity: There are concepts in some languages that cannot be efficiently translated to other languages; much like humans cannot conceive how a bee sees ultra-violet light \cite{chittka2004color}.